PCIe Lanes explained

 Different chips support different numbers of PCIe lanes.
 For example: Intel Core i5 or i7-8700K or i9-8950HK have up to 1×16, 2×8, 1×8+2×4 with a maximum of 16 PCIe lanes.
 In addition, the 6850K and up i7’s have 40 lanes.
 The Intel Xeon E5-4669 v4 has a maximum of 40 PCIe lanes at PCIe 3.0, whereas the E7-8894 v4 has ‘only’ 32 lanes (per processor).
 AMD has upped the ante with their EPYC CPU’s – they have 128 PCIe lanes 3.0.

 In the tech industry today, what makes this really complicated is that motherboard manufacturers have to make their motherboards support a range of processors which may have different numbers of PCIe lanes supported.
-So a motherboard using a i7-6850K chip may have the capability to address multiple slots at x16, whereas with a ‘lesser’ chip ie. i7-8700K may be fewer lanes available, with only one slot being x16.
+So a motherboard using an i7-6850K chip may have the capability to address multiple slots at x16, whereas with a ‘lesser’ chip ie. i7-8700K may be fewer lanes available, with only one slot being x16.
 Just to complicate things further, NVME and other types of expansions require PCIe lanes.
 With NVME being a must-have feature for a modern motherboard, there are now even fewer lanes available to the expansion slots.

-Working out how to get the most out of a motherboard in terms of application performance becomes even harder when you need to choose how to connect to the real World.
-PCIe lane allocation can make or break the performance of high speed boards like RAID controllers when they are operating near maximum capacity (which is now possible due to fast SSD storage).
+Working out how to get the most out of a motherboard in terms of application performance becomes even harder when you need to choose how to connect to the real world.
+PCIe lane allocation can make or break the performance of high-speed boards like RAID controllers when they are operating near-maximum capacity (which is now possible due to fast SSD storage).